 He marked them, as any pilot would, using what tools he had to judge their size and speed as they flipped and flashed in the sun.
 They moved with the smooth speed of jets, traveling like geese in a formation nearly five miles long, but though he squinted and stared, he could see no tail on any of them.
 Their shape, highlighted against the bright snow of Rainier, was almost boomerang, and unlike any aircraft he’d ever seen.
 It bothered Arnold, this deviation, though he was sure some logical explanation existed.
 Who knew, he thought, what secret planes the military might be testing.
 He couldn’t shake the feeling that there was more to it.

 When the mysterious crafts disappeared from view, Arnold continued on his way to Yakima.
 Upon landing, he made a report as detailed as possible.
 He told a few pilots, and a few friends and then, when no explanation surfaced, he told the newspapers.
 In his descriptions, he mentioned that the shiny planes moved in an unusual way, something like “a saucer if you skip it across the water.”

 The nation went wild.
 The idea of a plane that moved like a saucer became a plane that looked like a saucer.
 Arnold’s attempts to correct this radical misinterpretation were drowned out by the national imagination.
 The flying saucer was born, and UFO’s would never be the same.

 You have to wonder what the Seattle Space Needle would look like if not for that small twist in a serious man’s unbelievable story.

-This story is one of many delightful, lesser-told, Seattle-centric stories inspired by our coffee blends, and the art that accompanies them.
+This story is one of many delightful, lesser-told, Pacific Northwest centric stories that inspired our coffee blend names.
 We hope you enjoy reading them over a cup of great coffee.